moneybaggjoe/passport-genius/README.md

 ## Usage

 #### Register Application

-The Genius strategy authenticates users using their Genius account.
-Before your application can make use of Genius's authentication system, you must first [register](https://genius.com/api-clients) an API Client.
-Once registered, a client ID and secret will be issued which are used by Genius to identify your app.
-You will also need to configure a redirect URI which matches the route in your application.
+Before your application can make use of Genius's authentication system, you must first [register your application](https://docs.genius.com/#/getting-started-h1).
+Visit the Genius [API Client management page](https://genius.com/api-clients) and create an API client.

+After registration, Genius will issue your client ID and secret, which are used by Genius to identify your app.
+You will also need to configure a redirect URI, which matches the callback route in your application.

 #### Configure Strategy